By: Vishal Patel, Chief Nutritionist

 Have you ever bonked during a long run and reached for a gel or a chew?
 There are actually two possible reasons.
 In most cases, your body needs carbs for fuel.
 But in some cases, your body is having difficulty circulating water and electrolytes.
 By pre-loading electrolytes, you help ensure your body has what it needs to deliver fluid to your muscles during exercise.
 Drastically increasing your consumption of sodium and fluids can help increase circulation of water and nutrients in your blood, so your muscles can be firing on all cylinders.

 Before we dig in deeper, please note: hyper hydration should only be practiced prior to an endurance workout (3+ hours), in high heat and humidity conditions, or if you are a particularly heavy/salty sweater.
-The benefits of pre-loading may sound appealing, but consuming this level of sodium citrate can have a negative impact on your athletic performance if your body is working hard or stressed.
+The benefits of pre-loading may sound appealing, but consuming this level of sodium citrate can have a negative impact on your athletic performance if your body isn't working hard or stressed.

 So what is hyper hydration?

 It's the practice of loading up on sodium citrate and fluid to reduce the physiological strain that comes with endurance exercise.
 What hyper hydration drills down to is expanding blood volume by expanding body water.
 The electrolytes in our products convert into citrates when mixed with water, which provides most bio available (and easily absorbed) form of electrolytes to allow fluid to circulate properly.

 Endurance exercise puts a lot of stress on the circulatory system.
 And if you're not properly hydrating, the stress can only increase.
 Hyper hydration has also been known to expand plasma volume, which is crucial to cardiovascular function.
 With proper expansion, exercise performance has been shown to increase.
 Pre-loading fluids and sodium prior to a tough workout or race will increase the availability of those nutrients, so when the muscles need more energy, the right nutrients can help fuel them.